 It is increasingly important that children have the skills and knowledge needed to keep themselves and others safe online.
 Teaching the right skills and passing on the knowledge required are now considered an essential part of safeguarding.
-At Wildmoor Heath, we teach 'e-safety' through both the Computing and PSHE curricula as well as working with the Local Authority and external agencies such as the NSPCC.
+At Wildmoor Heath, we teach Online Safety through both the Computing and PSHE curricula as well as working with the Local Authority and external agencies such as the NSPCC.

-Understanding the Risks to Children
+Understanding the risks to children